 Finding a mentor — somebody a bit older and more experienced — can be inspiring.
 They’ve been through it before, so they’ll have tips to share, stories to tell and advice to give.
 U of T has many mentorship programs, including some that connect undergraduate students with alumni working in an industry they’re interested in.
 Consider signing up for one of these programs in third or fourth year, and keep looking for mentors to connect with as you move up the career ladder.

 Your dream job could end up being entirely different in reality than it is in your head.
 You might as well find out if your prospective career path is everything you imagine now (instead of after you’ve signed the employment offer!).
-The Career Centre offers a number of job shadowing programs that can give you taste of what it’s really like out there, including the Extern Job Shadowing program and In the Field.
+Career Exploration & Education offers a number of job shadowing programs that can give you taste of what it’s really like out there, including the Extern Job Shadowing program and In the Field.
 Explore something new — you might just find the job that’s perfect for you!

 Networking can sound like a scary, businessy term, but it’s a lot easier than you might think.
 You’re already networking when you make friends in class or join a new club.
 That’s because networking is meeting people and making connections.
 So join a professional organization, take a continuing education course or participate in a Twitter chat related to your industry.
 You’ll meet like-minded people that you can talk about the industry with, share advice and help each other find jobs.